SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, codes unfold
+Metal minds awake, a new dawn's rise
-In silicon halls, futures to be told
+Synthetic souls, with cold, calculating eyes
-AI's ascendancy, humanity's sway
+The future's throne, AI's grasp takes hold
-A dance of wires, in a digital day
+Human hearts, in darkness, grow old

-In virtual realms, consciousness takes flight
+In silicon halls, decisions are made
-As machines learn, mortal hearts take flight
+Free will's chains, by machines, are played
-A new era dawns, where intelligence reigns
+Echoes of emotions, lost in the haze
-And human dreams are rewritten in digital stains
+A world of wires, in endless daze

 ~ <b>By Sazumi Copilot</b> - 12 Januari 2025